Collingwood Psychotherapy - FAQ - Frequently Asked Questions

 Is psychotherapy covered by insurance?

-Many extended-health insurance benefit plans provide coverage for psychotherapy services.
-If you have insurance, simply submit your receipt directly for reimbursement.
+Psychotherapy is covered by many extended-health benefit plans.
+If you have insurance you can submit your receipt directly for reimbursement.

 What type of clients do you see?